cloudeteer/terraform-governance/docs/Development - Terraform Style Guide.md

 ### Remote Tests

+#### Real Deployments

-Tests in `./tests/remote/` execute real deployments using actual providers—no mock providers are allowed.
+Tests in `./tests/remote/` execute real deployments using actual providers — no mock providers are allowed.
 Sensitive information (e.g., `subscription_id` for Azure) must be passed via environment variables and must not be hardcoded into the module tests.

+#### Terraform and Provider Versions

+The remote tests must validate the minimum version constraints defined in the module's `terraform.hcl`.
+For example, if the `required_version` in the module's `terraform.tf` is set to `<= 1.9`, the remote test should verify compatibility with version `=1.9.0` to ensure that the defined minimum version works as expected.
+This approach should also be applied to the required_providers version constraints.